martinpihrt/OSPy-plugins/plugins/email_notifications/README.md

 Email Notifications Readme
 ====

+Tested in Python 3 and Python 2

 This plugin can send E-mails.
-For this plugin you need an E-mail SMTP account as provider.
+For this plugin you need an E-mail SMTP account as provider (google.com, seznam.cz)...

 Plugin setup
 -----------